Caesurus/CTF_Writeups/2021-DefconFinals/ooows-flag-baby/README.md

 ![gdb attached](./images/gdb_attached.png)

 ### Interface with I/O ports
 Following the articles directions, I was able to make a very simple MBR, and in a regular VM that prints output to the screen.
-The VM we're running this in isn't a regular VM, and we can't rely on outputs to work the same way.
+However, the VM we're running this in isn't a regular VM, and we can't rely on outputs to work the same way.
 So let's see what we have to interface with by looking at `devices.conf`:
 ```
 ooowsdisk.py 0x90 0x10 0 0
 ooowsserial.py 0x3f8 1 0 0